Dick Gordon (politician)

-Richard Juico Gordon (born August 5, 1945) is a Filipino lawyer and politician who most recently served as a Senator from 2016 to 2022, and previously from 2004 to 2010.
+Richard "Dick" Juico Gordon (born August 5, 1945) is a Filipino lawyer and politician who most recently served as a Senator from 2016 to 2022, and previously from 2004 to 2010.
 He has been the chairman and CEO of the Philippine Red Cross since 2004.

 He rose to national prominence for his work in preserving and developing the former U.S. naval base in Subic when he served as the first chairman of the Subic Bay Metropolitan Authority from 1992 to 1998, and when he conceptualized the Wow Philippines campaign as Secretary of Tourism from years 2001 to 2004.

 Gordon was the mayor of Olongapo from 1980 to 1986 and from 1988 to 1993, and was also the youngest delegate to the 1971 Constitutional Convention.

 Early life and education

 Gordon was born in Castillejos, Zambales.
 His father, James L. Gordon, was Olongapo's first elected mayor who served from 1963 until he was assassinated in 1967.
 His mother, Amelia Gordon, succeeded James as Olongapo mayor until 1972 and served as assemblywoman in the Batasang Pambansa in 1984.
 Gordon has American ancestry through his paternal grandfather John Jacob Gordon, a United States Army officer.

 In 1958, Gordon completed his elementary education at Lourdes Catholic School (now Lourdes School of Quezon City) in Quezon City and Colegio de San Juan de Letran in Manila.
 He then finished his secondary education in 1962 at the Ateneo de Manila University.
 He stayed in Ateneo for his tertiary education, where he earned a Bachelor of Arts, Major in History and Government degree in 1966.

 Gordon acquired his Bachelor of Laws degree at the University of the Philippines College of Law in 1975.
 While studying law, Gordon joined the Upsilon Sigma Phi fraternity and was elected councilor of the UP Diliman University Student Council.